-In “Dangerous Sisters,” the nineteenth episode of Gate, Lelei La Lalena faces off against Arpeggio El Lalena, her jealous older sister — with almost catastrophic results.
+In Gate Thus the JSDF Fought There episode 19, “Dangerous Sisters,” Lelei La Lalena faces off against Arpeggio El Lalena, her jealous older sister — with almost catastrophic results.
 But that pales in comparison to what Tyuule has unleashed.

 Zorzal El Caesar uses his father’s collapse in the last episode to seize control of the empire.
 He gives a militant speech promising to reclaim the empire’s pride in spite of the Japanese Self Defense Force (JSDF)‘s overwhelming might.
 His rhetorical tricks turn the people against the Senate and anyone sympathetic to peace.
 Princess Pina Co Lada, seeing her work ruined, is not pleased.
 Tyuule, on the other hand, is ecstatic.